 If someone becomes distant, let them go.
 You deserve to be surrounded by positivity and love.
 The ones who stay will be those people.
 They may not know what to say or what to do, but they don’t leave.
 You can help them understand and you can both grow personally and spiritually together.

 Make extra time for family and friends and make it extra special.
-Strong relationships, building bonds, and loving one another is why we’re all here.
+Strong relationships, building bonds, and loving one another are why we’re all here.

 Make “extra” your mantra.
 Smile extra, be extra compassionate, be extra courageous, be extra gracious, be extra kind to yourself, and be extra happy by doing extra things you love to do.
 You deserve it.

 You have total permission to love yourself fully with every cell of your body.
-No regrets, no insecurity, no self-doubts, no worries, no judgement.
+No regrets, no insecurity, no self-doubts, no worries, no judgment.
 You know best what you need.

 I once read on a T-shirt someone was wearing in India, “Pain is mandatory.
 Suffering is optional.”
 This is such a beautiful spiritual message from such a spiritual place.
 The meaning of this shirt is that we will all experience pain – those electrical signals that are sent to our brain that tell us something is going on in our body.